Woburn, Toronto: Recreation

 The south and south east sections of Woburn, along West Highland Creek, have a great amount of green space, echoed by the tree lined and winding roads typical of the neighbourhood.
 Woburn holds a number of undeveloped green space, making up portions of the Toronto ravine system.
 In addition, Woburn is home to several municipal parks, including Cedar Ridge Park, Curran Hall Ravine Park, Highland Creek Park, and Morningside Park.
 Municipal parks in Toronto are maintained by the Toronto Parks, Forestry and Recreation Division.

 In addition to municipal parks, the division also manages local community centres situated in the neighbourhood, including Cedarbrae Community Centre, and Curran Hall Community Centre.
 The neighbourhood is also home to several shopping plazas and a mall, Cedarbrae Mall.

 Transportation

 The neighbourhood is served by Toronto Transit Commission (TTC) bus system.
-These include the 54 Lawrence East and 954 Lawrence East Express (which predominantly serves the area), 102 Markham Road, 902 Markham Road Express, 9 Bellamy, and the 16 McCowan, (the latter four connect to Warden station).
+These include the 54 Lawrence East, 154 Curran Hall and 954 Lawrence East Express (which predominantly serves the area), 102 Markham Road, 902 Markham Road Express, 9 Bellamy, and the 16 McCowan, (the latter four connect to Warden station).
 The area is also served by three bus routes on Ellesmere Road, which are 95 York Mills, 38 Highland Creek, and the 133 Neilson (the latter two serve the Scarborough Centre station).
 The area is also served by Highway 401 which runs through the Greater Toronto Area from east-to-west.